 Overseas money orders and bank drafts can sometimes take several days to clear.
 Make sure such a deposit has been credited to your account before you write a check for this money.
 To write checks in stores, you need a Tennessee ID card or driver's license.

-You may obtain a Tennessee ID or Drivers License (for those who live in Hamilton County, TN) at either location:
+You may obtain a Tennessee ID at any Driver's License Office (in the Hickory Ridge Mall-renewal of license and issuance of ID only; at 6340 Summer Avenue; or 3200 E. Shelby Drive).